 The project took place across all Trusts.
-It also engaged with PSNI as key stakeholders in the Northern Ireland Adult Safeguarding Partnership (NIASP).
 In total 167 surveys were received from clients who had experience the process of Adult Safeguarding.
 In total there were 165 responses to the signifier questions, representing a response rate of 99%.
-The breakdown of respondents across the Trusts is illustrated in Chart 1.
+The breakdown of respondents across the Trusts is overleaf.